-- 1. Public Works has launched a new Development Services' website to improve online access to plan and permit information.
-Enhancements will continue to be made to provide online appointments and other customer-friendly features. - 2.
-Public Works will continue to use virtual meetings for ongoing engagement with the community and stakeholders on quality of life issues and the services provided by Public Works. - 3.
-Public Works will continue to use digital outreach and communications using the newly launched "We're in This Together," an ongoing campaign to ensure weekly messaging to all EPIC-LA and Development Services customers, reminding them of our continuity of operations relative to permitting and inspection services and availability of helpful online and virtual resources for property owners, contractors and developers.
+- 1. Public Works has launched a new Development Services website to improve online access to plan and permit information, as well as online appointments.
+Enhancements will continue to be made to provide other customer-friendly features. - 2.
+Public Works continues to use virtual meetings for ongoing engagement with the community and stakeholders on quality of life issues and the services provided by Public Works. - 3.
+Public Works continues to use digital outreach and communications using the newly launched "We're in This Together," an ongoing campaign to ensure weekly messaging to all EPIC-LA and Development Services customers, reminding them of our continuity of operations relative to permitting and inspection services, and availability of helpful online and virtual resources for property owners, contractors, and developers.

-http://pw.lacounty.gov/ Development Services 49
+http://pw.lacounty.gov/ Development Services 51